 Flow regime was nevertheless the most consistently powerful predictor of diversity in our study.
 Models derived from hydrological metrics explained more total and independent variation in SR, exotic abundance and FRic.SES than any other group of environmental variables.
 Additionally, of the individual environmental variables with significant relationships to FDis.SES, consistency in monthly maximum flows (C_MaxM) explained the most variation.
-Given that so much variation in diversity metrics and exotic abundance was co-explained by soil and climatic variables, however, any attempt to disentangle the effects of different environmental conditions inevitably leads to the question: is it possible to attribute flow regime as the dominant control on diversity?
+Given that a large proportion of variation in diversity metrics and exotic abundance explained by flow regime was co-explained by soil and climatic variables,, is it possible to attribute flow regime as the dominant control on diversity?
 SR increased with contingency of minimum flows (M_MinM, Fig 1d), and also increased when M_MinM was increased by flow modification (M_MinM.mod, Fig 1h).
 SR had no direct relationship with the degree of modification of contingency of minimum flows (i.e. C_MinM.mod) did increase as dry season flows (MDFMDFDry.mod, Fig 1g) were upregulated, which would increase constancy of minimum flows.
 Removal of the outlying pair of sites which had experienced extreme modification strengthened the relationship of MDFMDFDry.mod with SR (R2 = 0.117 vs 0.283).
 Likewise, greater high flow frequency (MDFAnnHSNum) was associated with lower FRic.SES and FDis.SES, and communities with altered high flow frequency followed the same trend (Figs 2d, 3d).
 Extent of flow modification independently explained variation only in species richness, however, and changes to only a fraction hydrological metrics were important.
 As such it was not possible to give a conclusive affirmative response to this question; it is possible that relatively shallow extent of flow modification in the region over a relatively short timeframe (~30 years) (Mackay et al. 2014) did not provide the contrast required to find a consistent effect.
 Nevertheless, the importance of hydrological metrics in our optimal models of species richness, exotic abundance, FRic.SES and FDis.SES lends weight to the case that hydrology was an important control on diversity.

-Species richness had a more complicated relationship with hydrological heterogeneity than that expected, however.
+Species richness had a more complicated relationship with hydrological heterogeneity than that expected.
 Richness was highest along rivers which experienced regular seasonal patterns of low flows, and short but frequent flood flows.
 These short flood flows may enhance diversity by generating habitat complexity (Tabacchi, Correll & Hauer 1998), with longer flood durations acting as an environmental filter favouring species with inundation tolerance traits.
 An international meta-analysis of the ecology of tropical riverscapes showed that consistent, seasonal flow regimes support communities with higher net primary and higher species richness in bird and fish assemblages than rivers with arrhythmic flow regimes (Jardine et al. 2015).
 Lundholm (2009) found in a meta-analysis of studies describing relationships between SR, spatial environmental heterogeneity and energy availability, that energy availability was a better predictor of SR than environmental heterogeneity.
 Rhythmicity in temporal patterns of energy and resource availability (water, nutrients, fresh sediment and newly disturbed habitat) appears to compete with environmental heterogeneity as a control on riparian plant diversity in this system.